mjfrigaard/sharing-your-work/manuscript/01chapter.md

 > "*Your work should speak for itself...*" - author unknown

-Now that we've covered the benefits of having a reproducible collaborative workflow, we can discuss why it's crucial to make your work discoverable.
+Now that we've covered the benefits of having a reproducible collaborative workflow in both academia and private sector businesses, we can discuss why it's crucial to make *your* work discoverable.

 There is a sea of information on the internet, and that means everyone is competing for attention.
 If you want to share all the excellent work you're doing (writing code, creating visualizations, building models, etc.) it needs to be easily discoverable.